NathanDunning/Visualising-Transport-Networks/M1_Requirements/project_requirement.md

 **Triggers:**
-* 	The user indicates that they want to change the location to another city by clicking on the ‘change city’ icon **Preconditions:**
+* 	The user indicates that they want to change the location to another city by clicking on the ‘change city’ icon

+**Preconditions:**
-* 	Other city data must be available **Post-Conditions:**
+* 	Other city data must be available

+**Post-Conditions:**
 * 	The system will output the selected city onto the graphical user interface
-* 	The parameters/filters will reset to default values **Normal-Flow:**
+* 	The parameters/filters will reset to default values

+**Normal-Flow:**
 1. The user will indicate that they want to change city location to another city by clicking the ‘change city’ icon
 2. The system will display, in a dropdown menu, the list of cities that the user may select from
 3. The user will select a new city to display
 4. The system will load the data from that city, stored locally, and display it onto the graphical user interface
-5. The system will reset and changed parameters or filters on the menu bar **Alterate Flow:**
+5. The system will reset and changed parameters or filters on the menu bar

+**Alternate Flow:**

-2a.
-There is no additional data for other cities
+2. There is no additional data for other cities
     1. The system will only have 1 item in the list
     2. The user will be unable to change to another city

 #### Navigate the map<br>
 **Actors:**
 * 	Client
 * 	System

 **Triggers:**
 * 	The user indicates they want to navigate the map by dragging across the map
-* 	The user indicates they want to navigate the map by pressing the designated arrow keys **Preconditions:**
+* 	The user indicates they want to navigate the map by pressing the designated arrow keys

+**Preconditions:**
 * 	The map is fully loaded
-* 	The user is not fully zoomed out **Post-Conditions:**
+* 	The user is not fully zoomed out

+**Post-Conditions:**
-* 	The map will move to a new location **Normal-Flow:**
+* 	The map will move to a new location

+**Normal-Flow:**
 1. The user will indicate that they want to navigate the map by dragging across the map
 2. The system will calculate the distance dragged by the user and calculate new values
-3. The system will output new display on the graphical user interface **Alterate Flow:**
+3. The system will output new display on the graphical user interface

+**Alternate Flow:**

-1a.
-The user presses one of the designated arrow keys
+1. The user presses one of the designated arrow keys
     1. The map will move by a fixed distance
-2a.
-The system calculated that it is moving off the map
+2. The system calculated that it is moving off the map
     1. The system will display the edge of the map and no further

 #### Select animation range<br>
 **Actors:**
 * 	Client
 * 	System

 **Triggers:**
-* 	The user indicates they want to animate the map by clicking the ‘start time’ icon on the menu bar **Preconditions:**
+* 	The user indicates they want to animate the map by clicking the ‘start time’ icon on the menu bar

+**Preconditions:**
-* 	There is data available through different times and days **Post-Conditions:**
+* 	There is data available through different times and days

+**Post-Conditions:**
-* 	The graphical user interface will animate through the time range selected **Normal-Flow:**
+* 	The graphical user interface will animate through the time range selected

+**Normal-Flow:**
 1. The user will indicate that they want to animate the map by clicking the ‘start time’ icon on the menu bar
 2. The system will display, in a calendar view, a date that the user can select from